-- leave the area - talk about it with an older friend or family member - make an anonymous report that will advise of the trouble spot, the name of a bully or a victim - report the instance to a staff member (eg Linke-In Teacher, Class Teacher, Chaplain, Principal).
-The staff member will discuss possible courses of action and will not confront the bully without your permission - lodge a formal complaint with your Principal.
+- talk about it with an older friend or family member - make an anonymous report that will advise of the trouble spot, the name of a bully or a victim - report the instance to a staff member (e.g. Linke-In Teacher, Class Teacher, Chaplain, Principal).
+The staff member will discuss possible courses of action and will not confront the bully without your permission - lodge a formal complaint with your Principal. - •